iamdroppy/sam2vit/README.md

 This pipeline is not limited to cars.
 The SAM 2 focalization step is class-agnostic and simply prioritizes the center of the frame; CLIP classifies color from text prompts you define.
 To repurpose the project for other object categories (e.g., apparel, footwear, furniture, food), adapt three things:

-- Input folder: replace dataset_cars with your dataset directory.
-- Prompt components: swap in domain-appropriate prefixes and postfixes, keeping the color list relevant to your objects.
-- Color extraction rule: the code extracts the color by searching for " {color} " inside the winning prompt.
-Keep color tokens lowercase and ensure your prefix/postfix strings preserve a literal space on both sides of the color.

-Technical guidelines:
-- Prefixes should typically end with a trailing space, and postfixes should begin with a leading space so the composed prompt contains “ {color} ” (space-delimited).
-This ensures get_color() can find the color reliably.
-- Avoid punctuation immediately adjacent to the color token (e.g., “ red,”) if you rely on the default get_color().
-Consider making get_color() case-insensitive or tokenizing if you need more flexibility.
-- Multi-word items (e.g., "space gray", "rose gold") work as long as you preserve surrounding spaces in the composed prompt.

 Example domain presets

 | Domain | Example items (lowercase) | Example prefixes (end with space) | Example postfixes (start with space) |